Amblyopia: Treatment

+Children

 Treatment of strabismic or anisometropic amblyopia consists of correcting the optical deficit (wearing the necessary spectacle prescription) and often forcing use of the amblyopic eye, by patching the good eye, or instilling topical atropine in the good eye, or both.
 Atropine appears to result in similar outcomes to patching.
 If there is overpatching or overpenalizing the good eye when treating amblyopia, "reverse amblyopia" can result.
 Eye patching is usually done on a part-time schedule of about 4–6 hours a day.
 Treatment is continued as long as vision improves.
 It is not worthwhile continuing to patch for more than 6 months if no improvement continues.

 Deprivation amblyopia is treated by patching the good eye to encourage the use of the amblyopic eye.
 The earlier initiated, the easier and faster the treatment is and the less psychologically damaging.
 Also, the chance of achieving 20/20 vision is greater if treatment is initiated early.

 One of the German public health insurance providers, Barmer, has changed its policy to cover, as of 1 April 2014, the cost of software for amblyopic children whose condition did not improve through patching.
 The app offers dedicated eye exercises that the patient performs while wearing an eyepatch.

 Treatment for amblyopia depends on the child's age, severity of the vision loss and the prescribing doctor's preference.
 Treatment options include, vision therapy, total or partial occlusion therapy, prescription eyeglasses or any combination.
 Common types of occlusion therapy include the use of eye-patches or optical blurring.
 Optical blurring can include the use of pharmacological agents (eye drops) or visual degradation using either power to blur the image or foils placed over the lens.
+Such foils, also called Bangerter occlusion foils, are thin, translucent film placed on a spectacle lens to partially blur vision in one eye and have been used since the 1960s for modulating the degree of occlusion deprivation to the nonamblyopic eye, and may have an influence on the axial growth of the treated eye.

-Evidence for vision therapy is unclear as of 2011.
+Evidence for vision therapy was unclear as of 2011.
+As of 2019, evidence for novel approaches such as perceptual learning, video gaming, and dichoptic training was unclear.

 Older age

 Treatment of individuals age 9 through to adulthood is possible through applied perceptual learning.
 Tentative evidence shows that perceptual training may be beneficial in adults.

+A study on adults published 2025 reported significant gains in visual acuity and dominance of the amblyopic eye, as well as in stereopsis, using an augmented reality training system that delivers images of natural scenes through head-mounted displays.
+The images were modified through image processing to disrupt low spatial frequency information while retaining high spatial frequency details.
+Additionally, the signal-to-noise ratio of high-frequency information in the dominant eye was reduced, in order to favour the contribution of the non-dominant eye.

+Evidence indicates that adults who lose vision in the non-amblyopic eye, for example through injury or disease, may spontaneously recover visual acuity of their amblyopic eye.